‘Bachelorette’ Becca Kufrin Reveals Exciting News That She Is Engaged

 — People (@people) May 1, 2018

 Bachelor nation is excited to watch Becca Kufrin find happiness this time around.
 Who does she give her final rose to?
-If you love spoilers, you can always follow along with Reality Steve who seems to have inside information on filming and who gets picked off each week.
-He has revealed the names of the final three men, as previously reported by The Inquisitr.
+If you love spoilers, you can always follow along with Reality Steve, who seems to have inside information on filming and who gets picked off each week.
+He has revealed the names of the final three men, as previously reported by the Inquisitr.

 Find out which guy will get down on one knee to propose to Becca in just a few weeks.
 Season 14 of The Bachelorette premieres on May 28 at 8 p.m.
 ET.